M-iki/BitMedViT/kernels/README.md

 ### WMMA Operation
 We use ```WMMA``` as the main computing backbone that devices the activation and weight matrices into fragments passed into the tensor cores found within the streaming multiprocessors of the GPU.

 These operations currently support 3 fragment dimensions of 8x32x16, 32x8x16, and 16x16x16.
-The final TensoRT deployment integrates the 8x32x16 variant however can easily be swapped for deployment.
+The final TensorRT deployment integrates the 8x32x16 variant however can easily be swapped for deployment.

 ### Asynchronous memory reads
 To hide any latencies incrued during weight decoding (outlined by original bitnet implementation) we integrate asynchronous memory reads introduced in GPUs with compute capabilities >8.0.
+Currently only integrated within 8x32x16 configuration.

 ### Computing Breakdown
 In contrast to bitnet that uses 128 total threads and ```shuffle_down_sync``` to accumulate across threads ```WMMA``` requires operation in warps or groups of 32 threads therefore we define a 3D dimension of 8x4xZ where 8 aligns with the original decoding style, 4 outlining the number of these groups to complete a warp and Z being a tunable parameter for tiling across number of outputs N. In addition to maximize occupancy we divide the computation into blocks of shape ```AxB``` where ```A``` outlines the output neuron dimension and ```B``` outlines the input patch dimension.